Skip to main content

 StatusBenefit recipient, but workingSocial assistance recipient

 You cannot receive both benefits simultaneously [5].
-If you are eligible for Bürgergeld, Wohngeld is not granted.
+The choice mechanics are covered in the FAQ.

 Duration and Renewal